Particular/docs.particular.net/Content/NServiceBus/how-do-i-specify-store-forward-for-a-message.md

 ---
-title: How to disable Store and Forward for a Message?
+title: Disabling MSMQ Store and Forward for a Message?
 summary: Store and Forward is not always the preferred method.
 tags: []
 ---